-- 6. Current accident year.
+- 5. Current accident year.
 For most classes, particularly long-tailed classes, the current accident year selected ultimate loss ratio is based on plan or pricing loss ratios, which adds an element of subjectivity and uncertainty to our ultimate loss selections.
-Early indications show more recent accident year loss ratios trending below historical experience, which provides some comfort around the robustness of the plan loss ratios on these more recent years. - 7.
+Early indications show more recent accident year loss ratios trending below historical experience, which provides some comfort around the robustness of the plan loss ratios on these more recent years. - 6.
 Professional Lines.
-The book contains a significant amount of professional liability business, where ultimate results can be highly sensitive to adverse trends, such as a worsening legal climate regarding security class actions and litigation impacting financial institutions.
-The Professional Lines book is exposed to specific risks include cladding which the claims team analyses on a quarterly basis and shares the results of this analysis with the Reserving team.
-The ceded reinsurance program, along with the experience and strong track record of the underwriting team, helps to somewhat mitigate the exposure for this book of business to systemic issues. - 8.
+The book contains a significant amount of professional liability business, where ultimate results can be sensitive to adverse trends, such as a worsening legal climate regarding security class actions and litigation impacting financial institutions.
+The Professional Lines book can be exposed to specific and systemic risks such as cladding and opioids.
+The claims team analyses cladding exposure on a quarterly basis and shares the results of this analysis with the Reserving team.
+The claims team has assessed EWIL's exposure to opioids to be minimal.
+The ceded reinsurance program, including significant proportional protection and casualty clash cover, along with the experience and strong track record of the underwriting team, helps to somewhat mitigate the exposure for this book of business to systemic issues. - 7.
 Claim inflation.
 Whilst claim inflation is implicitly allowed for in the selected development patterns, where historical data has been used, there is added uncertainty in more recent years where underlying trends may differ to historical experience.
 Pricing and Plan loss ratios also make an explicit allowance for claims inflation.
 Headline CPI inflation in recent periods has been significantly higher than the long-run average between 2011-19, which has increased the level of uncertainty in our reserve estimates.
 However, it should be noted that drivers of insurance claims costs vary by class and include other factors such as social inflation, wage inflation, medical/legal costs (all of which can be correlated with headline CPI to a greater or lesser degree).
 In response to this increased uncertainty, we have built a bespoke inflation reserve model to estimate the potential impact of elevated inflation on the reserves.
 The model applies inflation forecasts for key claims drivers to future calendar year reserve payments by year and major portfolio.
-The results of this model have been contemplated in EWIL's year-end 2022 reserves. - 9.
-Event losses.
-Given the recent nature of Hurricane Ian, there is a particularly high level of uncertainty around the estimate, as loss adjusting so far has been and inflation may combine with demand surge to increase costs.
-However, as the Company has taken a market-standard approach of basing the estimate on early advice and modelling, this seems to be a reasonable approach at this stage of development.
-Additionally, there is uncertainty around losses from the Russia-Ukraine conflict where quantum and coverage for losses incurred in the region are uncertain, further clouded by the presence of international sanctions.
-The Company considers that its approach of holding a small number of specific provisions and retained part of the plan cat budget is not unreasonable.
-The Company has performed an analysis of our exposure to this event, with the bulk of this concentrated on the Crisis Management and, to a lesser extent, Marine War classes.
-There are also two notable exposures on the Credit and Suretyship line of business (relating to our Financial and Political Risk and Aircraft non-payment insurance classes) although we do not consider these likely to result in a loss based on current information.
-Based on this exposure analysis, we have included specific provisions on our Crisis Management and Marine War classes.
-We continue to monitor this ongoing situation closely and adjust our provisions as appropriate.
+The results of this model have been contemplated in EWIL's year end 2023 reserves. - 8.
+Russia Ukraine.
+Several exposures, notifications, and losses from the Russia-Ukraine war have been identified on the crisis management, marine war, Financial & Political Risks ("F&PR"), and Aircraft Non-Payment Insurance ("ANPI") portfolios which are being closely monitored.
+Outside of these, most of our in-force exposures at the start of the war are now off-risk as of 31 December 2023.
+However, there remains a high level of uncertainty due to the ongoing nature of the conflict, availability of reliable information on individual exposures and assets, assignment of liability to coverages/policies, and the impact of sanctions.

-D.2.3 Differences between Solvency II valuation and local GAAP valuation of Technical Provisions analysed by each material line of business
+D.2.3 Differences between Solvency II valuation and UK GAAP valuation of Technical Provisions analysed by each material line of business